jrochkind/attr_json/README.md

 ### Possible future features:

-* Make AttrJson::Model lean more heavily on ActiveModel::Attributes API that did not fully exist in first version of attr_json [hope for a future attr_json 2.0 release]
+* Make AttrJson::Model lean more heavily on ActiveModel::Attributes API that did not fully exist in first version of attr_json (perhaps not, see https://github.com/jrochkind/attr_json/issues/18)

-* Make AttrJson::Record insist on creating rails cover attributes (no longer optional)  and integrating more fully into rails, including rails dirty tricking, eliminating need for custom dirty tracking implementation.
-Overall decrease in lines of code.
-Can use jsonb_accessor as guide for some aspects. [hope for inclusion in future attr_json 2.0 release]

 * partial updates for json hashes would be really nice: Using postgres jsonb merge operators to only overwrite what changed.
-In my initial attempts, AR doesn't make it easy to customize this. [update: this is hard, probably not coming soon]
+In my initial attempts, AR doesn't make it easy to customize this. [update: this is hard, probably not coming soon.
+See https://github.com/jrochkind/attr_json/issues/143]

-* seamless compatibility with ransack [update: not necessarily prioritized]

 * Should we give AttrJson::Model a before_serialize hook that you might want to use similar to AR before_save?
 Should AttrJson::Models